The following information is for INTERNATIONAL applicants only. Click here for Domestic Student Admission Requirements.

 The University of British Columbia is subject to the requirements of the Criminal Records Review Act, (CRRA) which means that all students who are enrolled in programs that include a practicum component involving work with children or vulnerable adults will have to undergo a criminal record check before they will be permitted to register in the practicum.
 If you are found to present a risk of physical or sexual abuse to children, or physical, sexual, or financial abuse to vulnerable adults, as a result of the CRRA check, you will not be permitted to register in the practicum.
 If the practicum is required for your program, this means that you may not be able to complete the program and you may not graduate.
 Therefore you should consider this requirement carefully before applying to, or continuing in, this program.

 Applicants who meet the above minimum requirements are eligible for interview consideration.
 The purpose of the interview is to determine an applicant’s verbal communication skills, maturity level and personal suitability to the program and profession.
 Fulfillment of the minimum requirements does not guarantee an interview.
 Based on the quality and quantity of applications we have received in recent years, the competitive average to secure an interview is normally an A- (80%) based on all senior level courses (300 and 400 level) for which final grades are reported on your transcript at the time of the application deadline.
+The competitive average varies each application year and can increase or decrease depending on the number of applications received and the average of those applications.

 Email inquiries are usually responded to within 7 business days of receipt.
 Inquiries will be responded to in the order received as quickly as possible; however, it is not always possible to respond within 7 business days due to the high volume of inquiries received.
 Do not re-send your email if you do not receive a response within a week.